-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable developme nt PO1 No works other than coastal protection works extend seaward of the coastal building line.
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 No works other than coastal protection works extend seaward of the coastal building line.
 AO1.1 Development (including all buildings and other permanent structures such as swimming pools and retaining walls) does not extend seaward of a coastal building line.
 Note - Coastal building lines are declared under the Coastal Protection and Management Act 1995 and are administered by the State Department of Environment and Heritage Protection.
-AO1.2 Coastal protection works are only undertaken as a last resort where coastal erosion presents an immediate threat to public safety or existing buildings or structures and the property cannot be relocated or abandoned.
+AO1.2 Coastal protection works are only undertaken as Not applicable a last resort where coastal erosion presents an immediate threat to public safety or existing buildings or structures and the property cannot be relocated or abandoned.
 AO1.3 Coastal protection works are as far landward as practicable on the lot containing the property to the maximum extent reasonable.
-Not applicable AO1.4 Coastal protection work mitigates any increase in the coastal hazard.
+AO1.4 Coastal protection work mitigates any increase in the coastal hazard.
 PO2 Where a coastal building line does not exist on a lot fronting the coast or a reserve adjoining the coast, development is setback to maintain the amenity and use of the coastal resource.
 Where a coastal building line does not exist on a lot fronting the coast or a reserve adjoining the coast, development (including all buildings and structures such as swimming pools) and retaining walls are set back not less than 6 metres from the seaward boundary of the lot.
-Complies Refer to the Site Plan included under Attachment 4.
+Alterative solution The proposed Bar structure is located approximately 2m from the seaward boundary, subject to site survey.
+The reserve adjoining the subject site is approximately 110m wide and has been maintained by the previous Landowner.
+Siting of the proposed structure within the 6m seaward boundary does not diminish existing amenity or

+compromise the use of the coastal resource.

-For assessable development Erosion prone areas PO3 Development identifies erosion prone areas (coastal hazards).
+For assessable development

+Erosion prone areas

+PO3 Development identifies erosion prone areas (coastal hazards).
 AO3 No acceptable outcomes are prescribed.
 Complies The proposed Bar is located on the fringe of and slightly encroaches on the mapped Erosion Prone area.
 This is a modest tent structure positioned on a timber deck.

 PO4 Erosion prone areas are free from development to allow for natural coastal processes.
 AO4.1 Development is not located within the Erosion prone area, unless it can be demonstrated that the development is for: (a) community infrastructure where no suitable alternative location or site exists for this infrastructure; or (b) development that reflects the preferred development outcomes in accordance with the zoning of the site (i.e. in the Low density residential zone, a dwelling house is a preferred development outcome in accordance with the zoning of the site) AO4.2 Development involving existing permanent buildings and structures within an erosion prone area does not increase in intensity of its use by: (a) adding additional buildings or structures; or (b) incorporating a land use that will result in an increase in the number of people or employees occupying the site.
+Alternative solution The proposed Bar is located on the fringe of and slightly encroaches on the mapped Erosion Prone area.
+This is a modest tent structure positioned on a timber deck and does not pose a significant risk.

-Complies The proposed Glamping Tents are located outside of the mapped Erosion Prone areas.
-Coastal management districts PO5 Natural processes and protective functions of landforms and vegetation are maintained.
+Coastal management districts

+PO5 Natural processes and protective functions of landforms and vegetation are maintained.
 PO5.1 Development within the coastal management district: Not applicable